pghvlaans/sbotest/man-md/sbotest.1.md

 **-D\|\--dry-run**

-Pull the upstream repository and generate a report on scripts to be tested and archived packages to be reused.
+Pull the upstream repository and generate a report on scripts to be tested and the number of archived packages to be reused.
 In case of **\--archive-rebuild**, additionally report archived packages to be removed.